-Non Specified Investments Portfolio Investments deemed to have a greater potential of risk, such as investments for longer than one year or with institutions that do not have credit ratings, like some Building Societies.
-Limits must be set on the amounts that may be held in such investments at any one time during A number of different assets, liabilities, or assets and liabilities together, considered as a whole.
+Non Specified Investments Investments deemed to have a greater potential of Hon opcomed investments risk, such as investments for longer than one year or with institutions that do not have credit ratings, like some Building Societies.
+Limits must be set on the amounts that may be held in such investments at any Portfolio one time during Portiolio A number of different assets, liabilities, or assets and liabilities together, considered as a whole.
 For example, a diversified investment portfolio.
 An investor in such a portfolio might hold a number of different investment assets within the portfolio, with the objectives of growing the total value of the portfolio and limiting the risk of losses.
-Prudential Borrowing Borrowing undertaken by the Council that does not attract government support to help meet financing costs.
-Prudential Code for Capital Finance in Local Authorities The capital finance system is based on the Prudential Code developed by CIPFA.
-The key feature of the system is that local authorities should determine the level of their capital investment and how much they borrow to finance that investment based on their own assessment of what they can afford.
-Prudential Indicators The key objectives of the Prudential Code are to ensure that the capital investment plans are affordable, sustainable and prudent.
+Devidential Demousing Perrouging undertaken by the Council that does not Prudential Borrowing Borrowing undertaken by the Council that does not attract government support to help meet financing costs.
+Prudential Code for Capital The capital finance system is based on the Prudential Finance in Local Authorities Code developed by CIPFA.
+The key feature of the system is that local authorities should determine the level of their capital investment and how much they borrow to finance that investment based on their own Prudential Indicators assessment of what they can afford.
+The key objectives of the Prudential Code are to 1 raderida maioators ensure that the capital investment plans are affordable, sustainable and prudent.
 As part of this framework, the Prudential Code sets out several indicators that must be used to demonstrate this.
-Public Works Loan Board (PWLB) A central government agency which provides loans to local authorities and other prescribed institutions at interest rates slightly higher than those at which the Government itself can borrow.
+Public Works Loan Board A central government agency which provides loans to (PWLB) local authorities and other prescribed institutions at interest rates slightly higher than those at which the Government itself can borrow.
 Credit Rated Institutions that possess a credit rating from a credit rating agency such as Fitch, Moody's or Standard and Poors.
-Risk Control Putting in place processes to control exposures to events.
+Risk Control Putting in place processes to control exposures to 211 2 2112 21 events.
 Security Placing cash in highly rated institutions.
 Sovereign debt rating Assessment of the international rating agencies of the likelihood that a particular country will default on its loans.
 Specified Investments Investments that offer high security and liquidity.
 They must have a maturity of no longer than 364 days.
 Standard and Poors A credit rating agency.
 Supranational Institutions Multi national structures - an amalgamation of different countries offering investment opportunities - for example Euro Investment Bank